DuncanLHS/SunluS8/README.md

 ## Firmware

-Unofficial firmware builds.
 Please see [releases](https://github.com/LittleHobbyShop/SunluS8/releases) for latest builds of compiled .hex files.

-NB.
-If updating from Marlin V1 and Err: EEPROM Version is displayed send M502 followed by M500 and a reboot to update EEPROM version setting.
-This will clear any customised settings saved to EEPROM.
+If updating from another build or version, take note of any customised settings (E steps/mm in particular) and re-initialise the EEPROM back to default settings.
+This can be done via the menu Configuration -> Advanced Settings -> Initialise EEPROM, or by sending M502 followed by M500.
+A reboot will be required to remove the ERR: Version fault when updating from Marlin 1.x.
+Any previously customised settings will then have to be re-entered e.g. E Steps/mm and hotend PID tuning.

 ## Scripts

-- **loadFilament** - Manually load filament until you can see a few mm in the PTFE then run to load the filament and purge the nozzle a small amount.
+- **loadFilament** - DEPRECATED (now built into firmware advanced pause) ~~Manually load filament until you can see a few mm in the PTFE then run to load the filament and purge the nozzle a small amount.~~
-- **unloadFilament** - Unloads loaded filament.
+- **unloadFilament** - DEPRECATED (now built into firmware advanced pause) ~~Unloads loaded filament.~~